 - Indicators that are for context only, - Where a target has not been set (or it's not appropriate to set one), including indicators that are baseline (i.e. first year of reporting), - Where there is a lag in data i.e. no data available for the current year.

-Key performance successes and challenges for 2020/21 include:
+Some key performance successes and challenges for 2021/22 include:

 Successes: